 Phase 1 begins in nursery, this is to raise children's awareness of general sounds within the environment around them.
+There are 7 aspects to explore: environmental sounds, instrumental sounds, body percussion, rhythm and rhyme, alliteration, voice sounds and oral blending.
 This can be explored through music, singing, listening to stories, exploring patterns and rhythms and listening to music.
 A rich selection of texts and poems that are read multiple times help to build awareness.
-In Autumn 2 orally segmenting and blending then begins and in Spring 1 if the children are ready, single letter sounds are introduced each week, this should definitely take place in the summer term if not before.
+In the spring term orally segmenting and blending then begins and in the summer term single letter sounds are introduced each week.
+We use Letters and Sounds 2007 to facilitate this.